flavioribeirojr/graphql-example/README.md

 This project uses graphql to expose an example API just for studies purposes

+The API will be based on a store of computers.

 # Getting started

 First, install the dependencies